 Upon receipt of a peer’s Commit Message both the scalar and element shall be verified.

-If the scalar value is greater than zero (0) and less than the order, r, of the negotiated group scalar validation succeeds, otherwise it fails.
+If the scalar value is greater than zero (0) and less than the order, r, of the negotiated group, scalar validation succeeds, otherwise it fails.
 Element validation depends on the type of group.
-For FFC groups, the element shall be between one (1) and the prime, and the scalar operation of the element and the order of the group, r, shall equal one (1).
+For FFC groups, the element shall be an integer greater than zero (0) and less than the prime, and the scalar operation of the element and the order of the group, r, shall equal one (1) modulo the prime p.
 If either of those conditions does not hold element validation fails; otherwise, it succeeds.
-For ECC groups, both the x- and y-coordinates of the element shall be less than the prime, p, and the two coordinates shall produce a valid point on the curve using the group’s curve definition.
+For ECC groups, both the x- and y-coordinates of the element shall be integers less than the prime, p, and the two coordinates shall produce a valid point on the curve using the group’s curve definition.
 If either of those conditions does not hold, element validation fails; otherwise, element validation succeeds.

 Modify section 8.2a.6 as indicated